New Patients (479) 323-3011

 Dental Fillings FAQs

-Do cavities cause permanant damage?
+Do cavities cause permanent damage?

 Yes!
 Your tooth is not able to recover after a cavity has formed.
-Furthermore, if you do not treat it, the decay will begin to spread until the tooth is destroyed.
+Furthermore, if you do not treat it, the decay will spread until the tooth is destroyed.
 The earlier you treat a cavity with a filling, the more conservative the treatment will be.

 How long will a dental filling take?

-Dr. Adams can complete a dental filling in just one visit and the procedure can take anywhere from 10 minutes to 1 hour.
+Dr. Adams can complete a dental filling in just one visit, and the procedure can take anywhere from 10 minutes to 1 hour.
 The time frame will depend on the size and location of the cavity.
 If you have more than one cavity in a different location, then you may need several appointments.

 Can I drive after a dental filling?